2001–02 New York Rangers season

 The 2001–02 New York Rangers season was the franchise's 76th season.
 During the regular season, the Rangers finished fourth in the Atlantic Division, compiling a 36–38–4–4 record.
-Their 11th-place finish in the Eastern Conference kept them out of the Stanley Cup playoffs for the fifth straight season.
+Their 11th-place finish in the Eastern Conference kept them out of the Stanley Cup playoffs for the fifth straight season for the first time since the 1950–51 to 1954–55 seasons.
 Head coach Ron Low was fired after the season.

 Pre-season

 On September 20, 2001, in the middle of a 2–2 game between the Philadelphia Flyers and New York Rangers, the game was stopped.
 A message from United States President George W. Bush about the September 11 attacks was broadcast on the arena video screen.
 After the message, the game did not resume and it was declared a 2–2 tie.

 Regular season

 The Rangers struggled in short-handed situations, finishing the regular season with the most power-play opportunities against (398), the most power-play goals allowed (80) and the lowest penalty-kill percentage (79.90%).